modelica/efmi-standard.org/content/introduction.md

 ![EMPHYSIS-ITEA-Award-of-Excellence](/media/about/EMPHYSIS-ITEA-Award-of-Excellence.png)

 In the end, eFMI is easier to show than to describe.
 The magic is in the tools; the _eFMI Standard_ is not the user experience, but coordinates tool development and integration.
-As a user you _"can just enjoy"_ a seamless tooling from modeling to embedded implementation.
+As a user you can just enjoy a seamless tooling from modeling to embedded implementation.
 Contact us for a demonstration of, for example, a tooling from a [Modelica](https://modelica.org/modelicalanguage.html) physics-model of the [eFMI crosscheck test cases](https://github.com/modelica/efmi-testcases) 🡆 [Dymola](https://www.3ds.com/products-services/catia/products/dymola/) 🡆 CATIA ESP or [TargetLink](https://www.dspace.com/en/pub/home/products/sw/pcgs/targetlink.cfm) 🡆 [AUTOSAR Builder](https://www.3ds.com/products-services/catia/products/autosar-builder/) 🡆 to an [AUTOSAR Adaptive Platform](https://www.autosar.org/standards/adaptive-platform) component.

 ## eFMI highlights